 - Wise Choice: The straining bag is an easy and economical choice for home brewers to start all-grain brewing according to the Brew in a Bag-method.
 This will eliminates the need for a mash tun, later tun, or hot liquor pot, thus saving your time, space and money.

-- BPA Free & SGS Certified: These brew bags are made of durable nylon mesh and can be washed and reused for multiple times.
+- BPA Free: These brew bags are made of durable nylon mesh and can be washed and reused for multiple times.
 250 micron tightly woven and rugged stitching not only make the BIAB durable but also ensure no grains slip into the wort when use.

 - Extra Large Size: 2 extra large brew in a bag size in (26" wide and 22" height), ensure you can brew even the largest of recipes without spilling any grain.
 Will fit kettles up to 17" in diameter and will hold up to 20lbs of grain, thus makes the bag versatile enough for any application, from jams to cold brew to cider and fruit wine making, this bag can do it all!